 If the same class is listed twice under the <interceptors> element, the container automatically detects the problem and treats it as a deployment problem.

-Interceptors declared using @Interceptors or in ejb-jar.xml are called before interceptors declared using interceptor bindings.
+Interceptors declared using @Interceptors, declared in ejb-jar.xml or enabled using @Priority are called before interceptors enabled using beans.xml.